Voluntary work in Swaziland

 Volunteering projects in Swaziland

 Voluntary work in Swaziland includes a wide range of different opportunities, so no matter if your interests lie in conservation, education, community development – there is an option that suits you.
 It is not about where you choose to volunteer as all voluntary work in Swaziland will provide individuals with a rewarding experience and the chance to impact other lives and also their own.

 Conservation: Voluntary work in Swaziland within the construction sector is popular through the country’s national parks and nature reserves, allowing individuals interested in acts such as wildlife preservation the change to gain hands-on experience with wildlife fieldwork with professionals.
 Volunteers will be able to contribute to the preservation and conservation of many endangered animals which are completely unique to Swaziland.

-Community Service: Within this sector, volunteers are likely to work with local organisations to build a better future for both families and individually the children who live in less privileged communities.
+Community Service: Within this sector, volunteers are likely to work with local organizations to build a better future for both families and individually the children who live in less privileged communities.
 Voluntary work may include projects ranging from construction of schools or homes, helping in orphanages or the elderly, or providing healthcare services to communities in need.
 If you are a volunteer looking for the most rewarding experience and want to make a difference in social challenges, community service volunteer work is for you.

 Education: Volunteering as a teacher in Swaziland allow individuals to work and assist children from low-income areas or who have limited access to education.
 Schools within the country are often overcrowded and lack funding, therefore are in need of volunteers year round to help teachers within a range of subjects.